nats-io/nats-architecture-and-design/adr/ADR-60.md

 WorkQueue streams don't allow having multiple consumers with overlapping filter subjects.
 This means that a durable consumer used for mirroring/sourcing of a WorkQueue stream, would not allow another overlapping consumer to be created used for a different purpose.
 In that case, an Interest or Limits stream should be used.
+Note that auto-created consumers on WorkQueue streams may violate the non-overlapping subject contract.
+Pre-creation fo consumers is preferred for WorkQueue.

 Some additional tooling will be required to create the durable consumer with the proper configuration.
 But through the use of a new `AckPolicy=AckFlowControl` field, the server will be able to help enforce the correct configuration.